 In today's world, there is a myriad of factors that threaten a company's ability to meet targets, achieve profit goals and satisfy shareholders.
 Some of the risks may come from internal sources, and many of the hazards are not the fault of any one specific person at the company.

 Is it possible to entirely shelter the business from danger?
 Not quite, but you can protect yourself from the effects of business threats by understanding the different types, from exchange rates to environmental.
-To help, we have compiled a breakdown of the 11 types of business risk to help you remedy the setbacks.
+To help, we have compiled a breakdown of some of the most common types of business risk to help you remedy the setbacks.